dulapahv/CodeX/README.md

 > This project is part of the course "COMPSCI4025P Level 4 Individual Project" at the University of Glasgow.

+For detailed usage instructions and feature documentation, please see [manual.md](manual.md).

 ## Features

 - **Real-time Collaboration** - Code together in real-time with cursor sharing, highlighting, and follow mode